THE FOUNDATION FOR MONTANA HISTORY PRESENTS:

 Have you always wondered why some headstones in Montana cemeteries look like carved tree trunks?
 Have you ever strolled through your local cemetery and wondered what an “Oddfellow” was, or why there are strange altars and incense burners near graves that have Chinese or Japanese inscriptions?

-Join us in Butte this spring to learn more about ethnic communities, fraternal organizations, and cemetery symbolism in Montana.
+Join us in Virginia City this summer to learn more about ethnic communities, fraternal organizations, and cemetery symbolism in Montana.

-Crystal Alegria, Executive Director of The Extreme History Project; Mark Johnson, author and historian of the Chinese experience in Montana; and Aubrey Jaap, Executive Director of the Butte-Silver Bow Archives team up to provide an informative and comprehensive look at symbols, meaning, and funerary practices in Montana.
+The Foundation for Montana History’s President/CEO Charlene Porsild and Crystal Alegria, Executive Director of The Extreme History Project, team up to provide an informative and comprehensive look at symbols, meaning, and funerary practices in Montana.

 Five Office of Public Instruction (OPI) credits are available.
 Simply ask for a form upon arrival to the masterclass.